Imisuuu/Binance-bot/README.md

 ```
 Then edit the `config.js` file which is in the `./src` directory.

+<h4>Key and secret is only needed for checking your balance.
+Otherwise leave it unchanged.</h4>

 * token: discord bot token => https://discord.com/developers/docs/game-sdk/applications
 * prefix: bot prefix
 * key: binance API key